 Below are basic descriptions of legislation relevant to the California Carpet Stewardship Program:

-Purpose: Carpet product stewardship is to increase the amount of postconsumer carpet that is diverted from landfills and recycled into secondary products or otherwise managed in a manner that is consistent with the state’s hierarchy for waste management to promote the following waste management practices in order of priority:
+The carpet stewardship program is intended to increase the amount of postconsumer carpet that is diverted from landfills and recycled or otherwise managed in a manner consistent with the state’s waste management hierarchy.

-- “Carpet” means a manufactured article that is used in commercial or residential building affixed or placed on the floor or building walking surface as a decorative or functional building interior feature and this is primarily constructed of a top visible surface of synthetic face fibers or yarns or tufts attached to a backing system derived from synthetic or natural materials.
-It includes broadloom and carpet tiles; it does not include a rug, pad, cushion, or underlayment.
+- “Carpet” means a manufactured article that is used in commercial or residential buildings affixed or placed on the floor or building walking surface as a decorative or functional building interior feature and that is primarily constructed of a top visible surface of synthetic face fibers or yarns or tufts attached to a backing system derived from synthetic or natural materials.
+It includes residential and commercial broadloom carpet and carpet tiles, but does not include a rug, pad, cushion, or underlayment.